 Private Bayesian Persuasion

-We consider a multi-agent Bayesian persuasion problem where an informed sender tries to persuade a group of receivers to adopt a certain product.
-The sender is allowed to commit to a signaling policy where he sends a private signal to every receiver.
-The payoff to the sender is a function of the subset of adopters and the realized state.
-We characterize an optimal signaling policy and the maximal revenue to the sender for three different types of payoff functions: supermodular, symmetric submodular, and a supermajority function.
-Moreover, we provide a necessary and sufficient conditions under which a public and conditionally independent signaling policy is optimal.
+We consider a multi-receiver Bayesian persuasion problem where an informed sender tries to persuade a group of receivers to adopt a certain product.
+The sender is allowed to commit to a signaling policy where she sends a private signal to every receiver.
+The utility of the sender is a function of the subset of adopters and the realized state.
+We first consider a setting with a binary state space and no payoff externalities among receivers.
+We characterize an optimal signaling policy and the maximal revenue to the sender for two different types of utility functions: supermodular, and anonymous submodular.
+In particular, for supermodular utilities we show that the optimal policy correlates positive recommendation to adopt the product as much as possible.
+We generalize these results to the case of a nonbinary state space.
+The result for supermodular utilities is generalized to the case where receivers have payoff externalities.
+We also provide a necessary and sufficient condition under which public and conditionally independent signaling policies are optimal.

 Keywords: Bayesian Persuasion, Information Revelation